Texas C-STEP Project: Cancer Screening, Training, Education and Prevention Program

 Also known as promotoras, the CHWs are the core team conducting community outreach, providing education at senior centers and health fairs, or even as invited guests at other community events.

-CHW training, certification and continuing education is offered by the Texas A&M Center for Community Health Development.
+CHW training, certification and continuing education was previously offered by the Texas A&M Center for Community Health Development.
+That center was merged and Texas CHW training is now offered within the National Community Health Training Center.

 The population of screened individuals comes from self-referred patients, community referrals, physician referrals, and family medicine clinic patients.